EnoQuarcoo/CodePath-Pre-work/README.md

 https://www.w3schools.com/js/js_random.asp

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
    While submitting my project, I struggled most with task 2.
 I struggled with understanding what to upload from my desktop after watching the 10 minute video.
 The 10 minute video was very confusing because I did not code an additional documents that had to be uploaded from m computer.
-I reached out to the instructors on Slack, but the were unable to give me good feedback.
+I reached out to the instructors on Slack, but they were unable to give me good feedback.
 As a result, I tried to figure it out by working on the next steps and then coming back to the 10 minute video.
-Although, it was repetitive and took up a lot of time, I was able to put it all together and I believe I followed the right steps.
+Although, it was repetitive and took up a lot of time, I was able to put it all together and I believe I submitted my work correctly.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) In regards to web development I would like to know more about coding in javascript.
-From what I have seen,  the code itself seem pretty similar but the essence of the code is different.
+From what I have seen,  the code itself seem pretty similar to coding in Java, but the essence of the code is different.
 I want to know what the similarities and differences between the two are.
 How much coding is necessary when web developing and how can I improve my skills as a web developer?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-If I had a few more hours to work on m project, I would add a timer, add images to the buttons and change the sound to studio beats.
+If I had a few more hours to work on m project, I would add a timer, add images to the buttons and make the audio sound more like the beats you would hear in a studio.